pedrodardengo/pyckish/README.md

 inputs.

 Right now, Pyckish is a tiny baby, and I'm not sure of its future.
-Weather it will become a full Framework with more capabilities than Chalice, or it is going to remain as a simple "extractor/parser/validator" I do not know.
+Weather it will become a full Framework with more capabilities than Chalice Framework, or it is going to remain as a simple "extractor/parser/validator" I do not know.

-But I encourage you to try, simplicity and types will seduce you into it.
+But I encourage you to try, simplicity and types will seduce you into it.)

+## Usage
+_comming soon..._

+### _Lambda_ Decorator
+...

+### Custom _LambdaInputElement_
+...

+### Adding Error Handlers
+...